nemomobile-ux/nemomobile-ux.github.io/_posts/2025-05-30-nemomobile-in-may-2025.md

   Your browser does not support the video tag.
 </video>

-To support this fine-tuning, libglacierapp was updated to allow the [https://github.com/nemomobile-ux/libglacierapp/commit/d284f752597d4ce2dc1f11a84110bd4f85cb7414](QML path of an application to be specified) — while still defaulting to Qt resources.
+To support this fine-tuning, libglacierapp was updated to allow the [QML path of an application to be specified](https://github.com/nemomobile-ux/libglacierapp/commit/d284f752597d4ce2dc1f11a84110bd4f85cb7414)
+— while still defaulting to Qt resources.

 In addition, a new app called [glacier-welcome](https://github.com/nemomobile-ux/glacier-welcome) was developed.
 It is shown on the device’s first start and allows the user to set a device lock password.